 What do I need to know to use the application software?

 The process of applying for a credential has two major parts: demographics and scenarios.
 First, complete and submit Section 1 (general demographic information and uploading certificates of completion).
-Then complete the assessment portion (scenarios) by clicking again on your Application ID to see the scenarios.
+Then complete the assessment portion (scenarios).